Implications of gauge freedom for nonrelativistic quantum electrodynamics: Time-dependent interactions and adiabatic switching

 A general proof of this unique invariance property of the $S$-matrix has been given for nonrelativistic QED by Woolley \cite{woolley_gauge_1998,woolley_gauge_2000}.
 Essential for the proof is that the unperturbed operator $h$ is kept the same in each gauge.
 The $S$-matrix can also be expressed in the form \cite{cohen-tannoudji_atom-photon_2010,woolley_gauge_1998,woolley_gauge_2000}

 where $T$ is called the transition matrix whose elements in the unperturbed basis naturally depend on $\alpha$.
-However, when it is evaluated on-energy-shell as expressed by the delta-function in the $S$-matrix element $S_{nm}$, all $\alpha$-dependence drops out \cite{woolley_gauge_1998,woolley_gauge_2000}.
-This bare-energy conservation property is thereby seen to be crucial in ensuring that the gauge-relativity of the subsystems can be ignored when calculating the $S$-matrix.
+However, when it is evaluated on-energy-shell as expressed by the $\delta$-function in the $S$-matrix element $S_{nm}$, all $\alpha$-dependence drops out \cite{woolley_gauge_1998,woolley_gauge_2000}.
+This bare-energy conservation property is thereby seen to be crucial in ensuring that the gauge relativity of the subsystems can be ignored when calculating the $S$-matrix.

 We can define any process that conserves $h$ as real.
 A virtual process is then one that is not real.
 In the $S$-matrix, the latter can only occur as intermediate processes constituting part of a real process.
 More generally however, the $S$-matrix can be understood as an infinite-time limit of the more general matrix given by \cite{cohen-tannoudji_atom-photon_2010}